Tiwarishashwat/NPCI-Training/Python Milestone/Readme.txt

+Hello,
-Hello below mentioned features have been successfully Added in the chatbot
+ below mentioned features have been successfully Added in the chatbot
 - Greet customers based on time of day eg: Good morning/afternoon/evening
 - Accept customer name and greet them as "John, I hope you're doing well"
 - Ask customer if they have a ticket number or want to raise new concern